13. Making a Murderer (2015)

 4. The Keepers (2017)

 Yet another American docu-series that received wide critical acclaim and raised questions about sexual abuse within the church is the 7-episode show, ‘The Keepers’, which was released on Netflix on May 19, 2017.
 It is about the unsolved murder of Sister Cathy Cesnik, a nun who taught English and drama at Archbishop Keough High School, Baltimore.
 Her body was later discovered in a dumpster in the suburbs of Lansdowne and the case remains unsolved till date.
 As per her students, the authorities covered up the case because A. Joseph Maskell, a priest in the school, was involved.
 Apparently, he was guilty of sexual abuse of girl students and Cesnik came to know about it.
-This knowledge might have led to her final murder.
-Creating quite a bit of controversy upon its release, ‘The Keepers’ draws inspiration from riveting, real-life terror and tries to expose long-buried, harrowing secrets while narrating the story in an interesting, brilliantly assembled way.
+This knowledge might have led to her ultimate demise.
+Creating quite a bit of controversy upon its release, ‘The Keepers’ draws inspiration from riveting, real-life terror and tries to expose long-buried, harrowing secrets while narrating the story in an engaging, brilliantly assembled way.
 You can watch this series here.